 In support of Lake Mendocino Forecast Informed Reservoir Operations (FIRO), CW3E has partnered with USACE, NOAA, Sonoma Water, and local landowners to add six meteorological stations to the Lake Mendocino watershed in the upper Russian River watershed in northern California.
 Additions in support of Yuba-Feather FIRO, in partnership with the Yuba Water Agency, CA Department of Water Resources, USACE, the Feather River College, and other local landowners, are currently ongoing.
 These stations measure temperature, relative humidity, pressure, precipitation, and soil moisture and temperature at six levels.
 Data are collected every two minutes.
 The plots here represent raw data from the stations and have not undergone any quality control.
 Plots are updated once per hour.
 Please direct any questions and requests for past and/or QC’d data to firstname.lastname@example.org.

 Plot description: Surface meteorological and soil data observed at the location highlighted in the map.
-Top panel shows temperature (°F; blue line) and relative humidity (percentage; red line), second panel shows surface pressure (hPa; black line) and solar radiation (W/m2; green line), third panel shows wind speed (line; m/s) and direction (vectors), fourth panel shows hourly precipitation (inches; blue bars) and accumulated precipitation during the period shown (inches; red line), fourth panel shows the soil moisture (fraction) at various depths (color denoted by legend on right), and the bottom panel shows the soil temperature (°F) at the same depths as soil moisture.
+Top panel shows temperature (°F; blue line) and relative humidity (percentage; red line), second panel shows surface pressure (hPa; black line) and solar radiation (W/m2; green line), third panel shows wind speed (line; m/s) and direction (vectors), fourth panel shows hourly precipitation (inches; blue bars) and accumulated precipitation during the period shown (inches; red line), fifth panel shows the soil moisture (fraction) at various depths (color denoted by legend on right), and the bottom panel shows the soil temperature (°F) at the same depths as soil moisture.
 For an archive of raw data and images use FTP to connect to sioftp.ucsd.edu and navigate to /CW3E_DataShare/CW3E_SurfaceMetObs for data and /CW3E_DataShare/CW3E_SurfaceMetImages for images.

 Plot description: Accumulated precipitation (mm on left axis, inches on right axis) measured at the above the locations during the current water year (1 October – current day).